 Tip: Plan ahead.
 Prepare your breakfast the night before, pack it up, and grab it the morning.

 - Develop deeper relationships: Throughout the year, you may make new connections at work, at a conference or networking event, or elsewhere.
 Take inventory of those connections to see which ones you will like to develop deeper relationships with and understand why you are doing that.
 Work on those relationships by following up on your initial meeting, finding common interests, and starting conversations with them.
 Also, create time to talk or meet with them.
 For professional connections, developing deeper relationships could take the form of mentor-mentee or peer-to-peer coaching, coffee/lunch dates, regular check-ins, or asking for advice.

 Tip: Be a positive contributor to those relationships.

 - Volunteer: A study has shown that volunteering helps to boost our mental and physical health.
 Through volunteering activities, we can empower people, make meaningful connections, gain new perspectives, and make a positive impact on society.
 Whether you’re volunteering abroad or in your local community, volunteering will teach you new skills (particularly soft skills).
 It will also give you a better sense of purpose.

 Tip: Volunteer for a cause that you are passionate about.
 You will find yourself putting in more work and making a more significant impact.

 - Take care of yourself: Make an effort to keep a healthy balance between work and your personal life.
 Prioritize your overall health–get enough rest, take breaks, get routine health checkups, drink lots of water, and do activities you enjoy doing.

-Here’s to a happy and more rewarding New Year and Decade!
+Here’s to a happy and more rewarding New Year!